Register for COVID-19 Swab Testing at AFC Urgent Care Watertown today:

 If you have any questions about COVID-19 testing, COVID FAQs, and how we can help, then consult the info below.
 If you need to book a test, use the button above.

-Right now, it is $219 for the rapid antigen test and flu tests, which is now a combination test, with results within 2 hours
+Right now, it is $159 for the rapid antigen test and flu tests, which is now a combination test, with results within 2 hours.
+The PCR test typically required for international air travel is $179.
+Please note that in most circumstances (COVID symptoms and/or exposure) these tests will be covered by your health insurance plan.

 COVID-19 Testing: How Swab Tests Work at AFC Watertown